Light-ning/quark-gluon-discrimination/README.md

 Copy the codes to your `pythia8244/examples` to make the executable.

-**Note: The Makefile should be modified properly before run mymain0X.cc file**
+**Note: The Makefile should be modified properly before running mymain0X.cc file**